 A charitable structure

-We have formed a Charitable Incorporated Organisation, Horton Chapel Arts & Heritage Society, to manage the development and renovation project, and ultimately to oversee the staff running the new centre.
-This will enable the local community to be involved in its management and direction.
+In 2016, we formed a Charitable Incorporated Organisation, Horton Chapel Arts & Heritage Society, to manage the development and renovation project, and ultimately to oversee the staff running the new centre.
+This will enable the local community to lead its management and direction.